elenaflorez/FrontEndWebsite/ReadMe.md

 When assessing the design on different scales the biggest change I made was to alter the artist images to appear from horizontal to vertical on smaller screens.
 In addition to this I made the text size change in relation to the screen size.

-These design changes are all reflected in the low fidelity prototypes shown below;
+These design changes are all reflected in the low fidelity prototypes shown below:

  <img
     src="Images/LF1.jpg"